Bunnyspa/Algorithm-XPlusYSorting/README.md

 ![output2](https://github.com/Bunnyspa/Algorithm-XPlusYSorting/blob/main/images/c/c.gif?raw=true)

+R is the root vertex of a graph.
 ```
+Sort(R):
   O = output list
   Q = edge list
-add root to O
+  add R to O
-add root.edges to Q
+  add R.edges to Q
   while Q is not empty:
     M = the minimum distance of edges in Q
     for E in each Q:
       E.distance -= M
-    if E.distance is 0:
+      if E.distance == 0:
         remove E from Q
-      V = the vertex pointed by E
+        Add(E.vertex, O, Q)
+  return O

+Add(V,O,Q):
   add V to O
+  for E in each V.edges:
+    if E.distance == 0:
+      Add(E.vertex, O, Q)
+    else:
-      add V.edges to Q (if any)
+      add E to Q
-return O
 ```